 An adjustable-rate mortgage, sometimes called a variable rate mortgage, is a mortgage loan in which the interest rate will periodically adjust to reflect the credit market trends.
 This kind of loan can be easier to get than a fixed-rate mortgage but can be unpredictable.
 If interest rates fall, the borrower will benefit from decreased payments.
 However, the opposite is true if the interest rates increase.

-Shared ownership schemes
+3. Shared ownership schemes

 Shared ownership schemes, also known as equity sharing, make stepping up to homeownership a bit more reasonable for those who might otherwise have trouble getting a loan.
-With shared ownership, a person purchases a share of the property (usually anywhere between 25 and 75%) and has an option to buy more or all of it at a later time.
+With shared ownership, a person purchases a share of the property (usually anywhere between 25 and 75%) and has the option to buy more or all of it at a later time.
 You may buy in increments.

-Popular in the United Kingdom for some time, and becoming increasingly popular in the United States as a way to buy rental properties, buy-to-let mortgages help investors purchase a home that is subsequently rented out for profit.
+Popular in the United Kingdom for some time and becoming increasingly popular in the United States as a way to buy rental properties, buy-to-let mortgages help investors purchase a home that is subsequently rented out for profit.
 For these kinds of loans, the down payment and interest rates can be higher than other types of loans.